-According to the clinical experts consulted by CADTH, there are several unmet needs for hemophilia B. First, people with hemophilia B have a life disadvantage and quality of life disadvantage compared to the general population as no treatment is available to reverse the course of the disease.
-In addition, a therapy that reduces treatment burden (e.g., recurrent IV injections, delayed/missed doses and overall suboptimal treatment due to poor venous access and difficulties in preparing FIX regimen) and improves adherence is needed.
+According to the clinical experts consulted by CADTH, there are several unmet needs for hemophilia B. First, people with hemophilia B have a life disadvantage and quality of life disadvantage as compared to the general population as there is no treatment available to reverse the course of disease.
+In addition, a therapy that reduces the burden of treatment (e.g., recurrent intravenous injections, delayed/missed doses and overall suboptimal treatment due to poor venous access, difficulties in preparing FIX regimen) and improves adherence is needed.

-The clinical experts consulted by CADTH noted that the current standard of care (SOC) in Canada for hemophilia B is the IV replacement therapy with the missing clotting factor (i.e., FIX), and unlike hemophilia A there are currently no approved subcutaneous nonfactor therapies for patients with hemophilia B. The clinical experts noted that etranacogene dezaparvovec is a gene therapy for hemophilia B that would provide to be a potential curative option (i.e., a long-term phenotypic cure) by addressing the underlying disease process, which may represent a shift in the current treatment paradigm.
+The clinical experts consulted by CADTH noted that the current standard of care (SOC) in Canada for hemophilia B is the intravenous replacement therapy with the missing clotting factor (i.e., FIX), and unlike hemophilia A there are currently no approved subcutaneous non-factor therapies for patients with hemophilia B. The clinical experts noted that etranacogene dezaparvovec is a gene therapy for hemophilia B that would provide a potential curative option (i.e., a long-term phenotypic cure) by addressing the underlying disease process, which may represent a shift in the current treatment paradigm.

-The clinical experts consulted by CADTH noted that it is conceivable to give priority to those patients who have a severe bleeding phenotype, difficult venous access/high treatment burden from FIX prophylaxis, those who have recurrent bleeds despite prophylaxis/challenges in being adherent to prophylaxis regimen, need to have sustained FIX levels because of comorbidities (e.g., joint disease, cardiovascular issues that require antiplatelets/anticoagulants).
-Eligible patients should meet the criteria for neutralizing antibodies (nAbs) against FIX and AAV.
-The clinician would also complete an assessment of patient eligibility based on clinical judgment and lab tests (e.g., complete blood count and differential, liver/kidney function, FIX activity and FIX inhibitor); other tests required are for infectious diseases, including HIV, hepatitis B virus, and hepatitis C virus.
+The clinical experts consulted by CADTH noted that it is conceivable to give priority to those patients that have a severe bleeding phenotype, difficult venous access/high treatment burden from FIX prophylaxis, those who have recurrent bleeds despite prophylaxis/challenges in being adherent to prophylaxis regimen, need to have sustained FIX levels because of comorbidities (e.g., joint disease, cardiovascular issues that require antiplatelets/anticoagulants).
+Eligible patients should meet criteria on neutralizing antibodies (nAbs) against FIX and adeno-associated virus (AAV).
+The clinician would also complete an assessment of patient eligibility based on clinical judgement and lab tests (e.g., complete blood count and differential, liver/kidney function, FIX activity and FIX inhibitor); other tests required are for infectious diseases, including human immune-deficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV).
 According to the clinical experts consulted by CADTH, etranacogene dezaparvovec should not be given to pediatric patients with hemophilia B (< 18 years), while there is no concern using etranacogene dezaparvovec in hemophilia B patients aged 65 years and older.

-The clinical experts consulted by CADTH noted that the most important assessment for treatment response is to monitor patients' bleeding to observe whether etranacogene dezaparvovec prevents bleeding events and allows patients to live the lifestyle they want without concern for the risk of bleeding.
-The clinical experts consulted by CADTH noted that FIX activity level may also be monitored for assessing response to treatment, allowing clinicians to determine the degree to which the deficiency in FIX has been corrected by etranacogene dezaparvovec.
+The clinical experts consulted by CADTH noted that the most important assessment for treatment response is to monitor patients' bleeding to observe whether etranacogene dezaparvovec prevents bleeding events and allows patients to live the lifestyle they want without concern for risk of bleeding.
+The clinical experts consulted by CADTH noted that FIX activity level may also be monitored for assessing response to treatment, which can allow clinicians to determine the degree to which the deficiency in FIX has been corrected by etranacogene dezaparvovec.
 The clinical experts consulted by CADTH noted that follow-up should focus on both efficacy and safety through clinical follow-ups (e.g., checking patients' bleeding events and joint status via phone or virtual check-up) and lab tests (e.g., liver enzymes, FIX activity levels, liver ultrasound to detect hepato-carcinomas).
-The length of follow-up for hepatic function and FIX activity levels postinfusion of etranacogene dezaparvovec should be lifelong.
+The length of follow-up for hepatic function and FIX activity levels post infusion of etranacogene dezaparvovec should be lifelong.